 Using ethinyl estradiol and norgestimate may increase your risk for gallbladder surgery.
 Talk with your doctor about this risk.

-ethinyl estradiol and norgestimate may make your skin more sensitive to sunlight.
+Ethinyl estradiol and norgestimate may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.
-Tell your doctor if you have a history dark patches of skin around the forehead, nose, cheeks, and around the mouth, especially during pregnancy.
+Tell your doctor if you have a history of dark patches of skin around the forehead, nose, cheeks, and around the mouth, especially during pregnancy.

 Check with your doctor before refilling an old prescription, especially after a pregnancy.
 You will need another physical examination and your doctor may change your prescription.